bricker0/choropleth_map/README.md

 ## 2.2.
 Create a directory

 First, create a directory locally on your machine.
-That means create a new folder and put everything associated with your assignment in that folder.
+That means creating a new folder and put everything associated with your assignment in that folder.
 Go ahead and download all the data from this GitHub directory and put it in your local directory. (note the ds files are generated by mac computers and you don't need them for anything.)
 Please work from a local directory - on your own machine.
 Be sure to unzip any zipped file. <a href="https://video.uu.nl/permalink/v1261a0b182a5kgd31i8/">Here is a short video tutorial about what this looks like in practice, good data management strategies in GIS.</a>

 ## 2.3 Open data in QGIS